CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 1a.
 The given input is invalid

-> Use case ends

-2a.
-The confirmed task has a clash with another task

-> 3a1.
-System shows a warning message to the user<br />
+> 1a1.
+System shows a error message to the user<br />
-  Use case resumes at step 2
+  Use case ends

 #### Use case: Add a recurring task
 Use case ID: UC15 Add a recurring task<br />